Rhinoplasty scoring sheet

 An overall interest is taken in the development of the speciality in Australia and New Zealand, with special reference to the needs of registrars in training.
 The ARS provides a liaison with similar organisations internationally, especially thoroughout Asia and the pacific region.

 The inaugural President of the Society, who was instrumental in designing its constitution, was Dr Kevin Kane.
-Subsequent presidents have been Prof PJ Wormald (2006-10), Associate Professor Raymond Sacks (2010-13) and Professor A.Simon Carney (2013- present).
+Subsequent presidents have been Prof PJ Wormald (2006-10), Associate Professor Raymond Sacks (2010-13), Professor A.Simon Carney (2013- 2017) and Richard Douglas (2017 - Present).

 The Society is committed to building relationships with Allergists, Immunologists, Paediatricians and Scientists with an interest in the field.